ertrinhh/CPNT260-a1/README.md

 Goal: to create a page where I can show others pictures of my dog (aside from Instagram), and so people can inquire about having doggy play-dates.
 My dog is quite old, so it would be a great way to remember his best years.

-## Assignment 1
+## Assignment 1 - Nav Bar

-Assignment one is on home page index.html, simple landing page that connects to second page - about me
+Assignment one is on home page index.html, simple landing page that connects to second page - about me.
+This connects my main nav bar with my hero page created with my SVG

+## Assignment 2 - Cards

-I started on assignment two, by adding a page to my "about me" section
+I started on assignment two, by adding a page to my "about me" section.
+I added a snipped of more information about my dog, and also added in 3 profile cards for family members.

-- about me section should have cards about owners, and also more information on congee
+- To do: Add in descriptions of family members in paragraph section, replace lorem text

+## Assignment 3 - Image Gallery

+Assignment three starts on the "gallery" section.

+- need to add in header
+- Social media links were added from the start in the footer section

 ## Honorable Mentions